Instructor: Bob Potter

 American Impressionists and the Gilded Age features artists such as Childe Hassam, John Twachtman, Mary Cassatt, Willard Metcalf, and William Merritt Chase who often worked outdoors to record gorgeous aspects of light and color, hallmarks of the French impressionist style now embraced by these American artists.
 John Singer Sargent and James McNeil Whistler will capture in portraits a new class of American wealth and prosperity in America’s Gilded Age.

-In America Triumphant, as the United States steps on to the world stage in the early 20th century, artists like Grant Wood and Thomas Hart Benton show us a rural world and its people at odds with the gritty urban reality displayed by the Ashcan School of artists Robert Henri and John Sloan, the dust bowl migrants of photographer Dorothea Lange, and the African Americans Great Migration north depicted by Jacob Lawrence.
+In American Boom and Bust, as the United States steps on to the world stage in the early 20th century, artists like Grant Wood and Thomas Hart Benton show us a rural world and its people at odds with the gritty urban reality displayed by the Ashcan School of artists Robert Henri and John Sloan, the dust bowl migrants of photographer Dorothea Lange, and the African Americans Great Migration north depicted by Jacob Lawrence.
 A new American realism will be inspired by artists George Bellows, Reginald Marsh, and Edward Hopper.

 Through a wide range of visual images, videos, profiles of the artists, and historical context, this course will explore the artists, the subjects they painted and photographed, and the changing historical events and artistic movements that influenced society.
 The program will also include a Syllabus of recommended reading, relevant films, and online sources of information.